How to Build a Library in Minecraft

 However, if you wish to build a library building, you do not have to worry.
 There are no set rules for how a library should look like.

 A library can be a big blocky building, a tall tower or even a secret underground treasury.
-Think outside the box.
+You often need to think outside the box to make the most awesome creations possible.

-The design we will be showcasing in this article is one of my very own.
-It is a slightly larger design, but can easily fit among other buildings.
+The design showcased in this article is one of my very own.
+It is a slightly larger design, but can easily fit in with other buildings.

 The entrance at the front is 4 by 17 blocks in size, and 2 blocks in height.
 We will build stairs here leading up to the library, which I marked for myself.